 SPHS 762: School-Age Language Learning Disorders.
 3 semester hours.
 Spring semester alternate years.
 This course provides a foundation regarding language and learning disorders experienced by school-age children, and how such disorders affect literacy learning, and access to the curriculum across the school day.
 In the course, students expand their knowledge and understanding of language and learning disorders, including the characteristics, psychological, developmental, linguistic, and cultural correlates.
 Students also learn innovative assessment and intervention methods to addresses expressive and receptive language (including reading, writing, speaking, and listening) and cognitive aspects of communication (attention, memory, sequencing, problem-solving, & executive functioning).
 The course emphasizes collaboration with students, families, and other professionals to provide the most appropriate services to school-aged children with language and learning disorders.

 SPHS 803: Pediatric Aural Habilitation.
 3 semester hours.
 Fall semester.
 This course is composed of four interrelated components.
-The first is an overview of the forces that haves shifted the experiences of children with hearing loss in North America including universal newborn hearing screening and evolving technologies.
-A second component is the current state of knowledge regarding auditory, speech, and language development in young children to provide a basis for understanding the effects of hearing loss on speech perception and language development.
-Skilled audiological management, including the fitting of amplification or surgical implantation of a cochlear device to achieve an optimal fit is an integral element of comprehensive management.
+The first is an overview of the forces that have shifted the experiences of children with hearing loss in North America including universal newborn hearing screening and evolving technologies.
+A second component is the current state of knowledge regarding auditory, speech, and language development in young children to provide a basis for understanding the effects of hearing loss on speech perception and language development. comprehensive management.
 Hearing aids, assistive devices, and cochlear implants, as well as the issues involved in successfully fitting these devices are included in this area.
 The fourth and largest component is the implementation of a structured, hierarchical auditory/oral approach to intervention and the development of language and speech through audition.

 SPHS 804: Audiologic Rehabilitation for Adults.
 3 semester hours.
 Fall semester.
 This course covers aspects of audiologic rehabilitation including counseling, visual speech perception, auditory training, special needs of adults and psychosocial aspects of hearing loss will be addressed.
 A review of technology to enhance communication for adults with hearing loss is also included.